 - (1) Review and adoption of Supply Chain Management Policy by Council In terms of Regulation 3(1)(b) of the Supply Chain Management Policy the policy must be reviewed annually, submitted to Council and be adopted.
-The Supply Chain Management Policy was reviewed and adopted by Council on 29 March 2022.
-The only portion not amended was the portion on the PPPFA section due to the dispute that is still ongoing with the Constitutional Court Case that said certain aspects in the Regulations are unlawful. - (2) The Municipality applied and obtained an exemption from the Minister of Finance (Annexure "A") and also amended the PPPFA Policy that was approved by Council.
-(Annexure "B") - (3) All SCM delegations are being followed. - (4) Further Regulation 106: Implementation of Local Government Framework for Infrastructure Delivery and Procurement Management (LGFIPDM) does bring another burden on the SCM unit - all capital projects have to comply with this regulation from 1 July 2021.
+The Supply Chain Management Policy was reviewed and adopted by Council on 31 May 2022. - (2) The Municipality applied and obtained an exemption from the Minister of Finance that was valid until 30 May 2022and also amended the PPPFA Policy that was approved by Council. - (3) All SCM delegations are being followed. - (4) Further Regulation 106: Implementation of Local Government Framework for Infrastructure Delivery and Procurement Management (LGFIPDM) does bring another burden on the SCM unit - all capital projects have to comply with this regulation from 1 July 2021.
 This reform is over the whole Municipality but with little assistance the SCM unit is the implementer and the responsible person to implement the project is the Project Manager.